 Plot B Beginning: Isabelle suddenly wakes up looking around her.
 She is on the greyhound bus full of people.
-Confused by her dream she checks her phone which is in her hand.
-There are multiple text messages from her ex arguing with her.
-The bus comes to a stop and she realizes she’s at her destination.
+She checks her phone.
+There are multiple text messages from her ex [arguing with her].
+[Again, be specific.
+Give us an example, like a message that says “You are making a big mistake” or “You’ll be sorry.”]]
+The bus comes to a stop and [she realizes she’s at her destination].
+[Don’t tell us what we can’t see.]
 She grabs all her bags and rushes off.
 Her Aunt Genna is waiting outside for her.
 On the ride to Genna’s house, Aunt Genna asks Isabelle for the full story of what happened to her in Philly.
-With her phone blowing up in her hand, and still disoriented from her dream, Isabelle’s tells her she was having problems with her boyfriend and drama with her mom, but doesn’t get into any details.
+With her phone blowing up in her hand, and still disoriented from her dream, Isabelle tells her she was having problems with her boyfriend and drama with her mom, but doesn’t get into any details.

 ACT II

-Plot B Middle: Aunt Genna and Isabelle pull up the beautiful old plantation house.
-As they walk through the front doors, the grandeur from the past can still be felt and Genna shows Isabelle to her room.
-Isabelle’s room is simple and overlooking the backyard.
-As she’s unpacking she overhears Aunt Genna and her friends talking outside about the Jeweler’s work and the multiple candles he lit for them.
+Plot B Middle: Aunt Genna and Isabelle pull up to the beautiful [but weathered?] old plantation house.
+As Genna shows her to her room, the grandeur from the past can be felt.
+Isabelle’s room is simple and overlooks the backyard.
+As she’s unpacking, she overhears Aunt Genna and her friends talking outside about the Jeweler’s work and the multiple candles he lit for them.
 She continues to eavesdrop until she hears Thelma say “…and he made him disappear.
 Nobody ever heard from him again…”.
+[This is a good place to end this scene.
+It’s strong.
+Plus, when you change location, time or mood you should begin a new scene.]

-Isabelle heads downstairs and walks into the backyard.
-The ladies continue their conversation as aunt Genna pours Isabelle a glass of iced tea.
-Isabelle takes a sip and butts, in asking about who the Jeweler is.
+[New scene.]
+The ladies continue their conversation as Aunt Genna pours Isabelle a glass of iced tea.
+Isabelle takes [a sip and butts, in asking] [Wow, that comma makes a big difference, am I right?] about who the Jeweler is.
 The ladies get quiet.
 Thelma breaks the silence by asking Isabelle to get her an old photo album from the attic so they can reminisce on their younger days.
-In the attic Isabelle starts getting creeped out as she sees chalk drawings on the floor weird masks and statues everywhere.
-She find the album and bends over to grab it.
-As she picks it up she notices a small statue of saint Rita Cascia in a dusty corner.
-The statue shakes and falls to the ground, but it is now facing the wall Isabelle gets spooked, grabs the album, and runs out.
+In the attic Isabelle gets creeped out as she sees chalk drawings on the floor, weird masks, and statues everywhere.
+As she picks up the album she notices a small statue of Saint Rita Cascia [Are we supposed to know who this is?
+There are thousands of saints, many of them known only to local parishioners.
+It would be better if you said “a female saint with a bleeding wound on her forehead.”] in a dusty corner.
+When Isabelle picks up the album another book fall against the statue and knocks it over and it lands face down.
+Isabelle grabs the album and runs out.

 Plot A Middle: The Jeweler is looking in the mirror, dusting himself off and adjusting his clothes.
-A customer walks in and he heads to the front of the shop.
-He greets a middle aged lady and proceeds to talk to her.
-She tells him her son has been getting in to a lot of trouble in school and she would like to protect him, before it gets too far and her husband gets involved.
-The Jeweler reaches into his Jewelry case and takes out a gold chain with a pendant of a saint.
-He prays over it and blesses it with holy water and tells the woman she will need to buy a candle and pray to this saint while burning her wishes on a piece of paper.
-Afterwards to give the pendant to her son.
-Everyday for a week she should offer the saint a small glass of his favorite rum and thank him for his work, otherwise the saint will get angry because saints don’t work for free.
-The woman thanks him and heads out.
-The Jeweler goes to the back of the shop and sits at his Jewelry making desk.
-He Adjusts the glasses onto his face and begins the intricate work of putting gems on a ring, while inaudible whispers fill the room.
-He puts his final gem on the ring.
+A bell rings and he heads to the front of the shop.
+He greets a middle-aged lady who tells him her son has been getting in to a lot of trouble in school.
+[Don’t give us so many details.
+Just the plot points.]
+The Jeweler selects a pendant of a saint and tells the woman she will need to buy a candle and pray to this saint while burning her wishes on a piece of paper.

 Act III